 CDC awards $55 million for HIV prevention among gay, bisexual and transgender youth of color

-September 29, 2011 by Robin Maril, Legislative Counsel, Administrative Advocacy
+September 29, 2011 by Robin Maril, Senior Legislative Counsel

 The Centers for Disease Control and Prevention announced today that it would award $55 million to community-based organizations across the country in order to expand HIV prevention services directed at gay, bisexual, and transgender youth of color.
 Today’s award expands upon existing prevention programs with an increase of $10 million in funding.
 The new awards are one part of CDC’s efforts to reduce HIV infections among young men who have sex with men (MSM) and transgender youth of color and supports President Obama’s National HIV/AIDS Strategy, which calls for prioritizing prevention efforts for the most-affected populations.

 Recent data has shown that young MSM of color face an increasingly high risk of HIV infection.
 According to CDC estimates released in August, between 2006 and 2009, the annual number of new HIV infections increased 48 percent among young black MSM.
 Among Latinos, men who have sex with men are by far the most severely impacted, accounting for nearly two-thirds of all new infections.
 Nearly half of these infections among Latino MSM occurred in the youngest age group (aged 13-29).
 Transgender people are also severely affected by HIV.
 The CDC also estimates that around 28 percent of transgender people are HIV-infected.